-NELA was organized as a private, nonprofit corporation in November 1978 under the General Corporation Law of the State of Washington.
-In accordance with its Articles of Incorporation, NELA (i) maintains facilities for the provision of guarantee services with respect to approved education loans made to or for the benefit of eligible students who are enrolled at or plan to attend approved educational institutions, (ii) guarantees education loans made pursuant to the Higher Education Act loan programs and (iii) serves pursuant to designation as the guaranty agency for the Federal Family Education Loan Programs in Washington and Idaho.
+NELA® was organized as a private, nonprofit corporation in November 1978 under the General Corporation Law of the State of Washington.
+In accordance with its Articles of Incorporation, NELA (i) maintains facilities for the provision of guarantee services with respect to approved education loans made to or for the benefit of eligible students attending approved educational institutions, (ii) guaranteed education loans made pursuant to the Higher Education Act loan programs and (iii) serves pursuant to designation as the guaranty agency for the Federal Family Education Loan Programs in Washington and Idaho.
 Effective December 13, 2004, United Student Aid Funds, Inc. (“USA Funds”) became the sole member of NELA.

-NELA contracts with Navient Solutions, Inc..
-NELA also contracts with Student Assistance Corporation, a wholly owned subsidiary of Navient Solutions, Inc. Navient (formerly Sallie Mae) and its subsidiaries are not sponsored by nor are they agencies of the United States of America.
+NELA contracts with Navient Solutions, Inc. and Student Assistance Corporation.
+Student Assistance Corporation is a wholly owned subsidiary of Navient Solutions, Inc. Navient Solutions, Inc. and its subsidiaries are not sponsored by nor are they agencies of the United States of America.

 For the purpose of providing loan guarantees under the Higher Education Act, NELA has entered into various agreements with the U.S. Secretary of Education (collectively, the “Federal Reinsurance Agreements”).
 Pursuant to the Federal Reinsurance Agreements, NELA serves as a “Guaranty Agency” as defined in Section 435(j) of the Higher Education Act.
 Under the terms of the Federal Reinsurance Agreements, reinsurance is paid to NELA by the Secretary of Education in accordance with a formula based on the annual default rate of loans guaranteed by NELA under the Higher Education Act.
 Under the Higher Education Act, certain reserve funds of a guarantee agency are considered the property of the United States, and recalls of reserves may occur.